tgfrerer/island/plan.md

 - integrate cgltf
 - integrate jsmn json parser
-- check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline
+- check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline - basically re-use descriptorsets if possible (check this holds true: if descriptorsetlayout does not change, descriptors are compatible).
+- Implement text rendering using `stb_font`

 ## (A)

+- Resolve Attachments (implement these for multisampling / anti-aliasing)

+## (B)
 - Compute Passes
     - combine setArgumentData and bindArgumentBuffer in encoder so that we're using a single path in the backend for both these methods (we can express them fully as setArgumentData).
-- Resolve Attachments (implement these for multisampling / anti-aliasing)

-## (B)

 - Architect a usability layer on top of base framework, which makes common operations easy, and DRY.
 Images are a good point to start.